Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

 ---
 # Development Tips and Tricks
 We've collected a list of tips and tricks to optimize your local quickstart or [Getting Started](../../docs/getting-started/) development environment.
-We invite you to ask questions, collaborate with the community, and share your own favorite practices over on the [Entando forum](https://forum.entando.com).
+We invite you to ask questions, collaborate with the community, and share your own favorite practices over on the [Entando forum](https://forum.villanova.ai/).

 ## Quickstart Management
 Here are a few common questions about the quickstart environment.
-The quickstart environment uses Multipass to launch an Ubuntu VM, where K3s Kubernetes is then installed and from which Entando is deployed.
+The quickstart environment uses Multipass to launch an Ubuntu VM, where K3s Kubernetes is then installed and from which Villanova is deployed.

 ### General
 **Q: How can I remove a quickstart environment?**

-**A:** If you want to completely remove the VM created by Multipass, you can use `multipass delete YOUR-VM-NAME` (where the default YOUR-VM-NAME for a quickstart is `entando`) and then `multipass purge` to recover the resources.
-If you just want to shutdown Entando but keep the VM, you can use `multipass shell YOUR-VM-NAME` to shell into the VM and then remove the namespace via `sudo kubectl delete namespace entando`.
+**A:** If you want to completely remove the VM created by Multipass, you can use `multipass delete YOUR-VM-NAME` (where the default YOUR-VM-NAME for a quickstart is `Villanova`) and then `multipass purge` to recover the resources.
+If you just want to shutdown Villanova but keep the VM, you can use `multipass shell YOUR-VM-NAME` to shell into the VM and then remove the namespace via `sudo kubectl delete namespace entando`.

 **Q: What if the installation fails due to timeout?**